 Beyond their classes, students take advantage of activities on-campus: swimming, sports, games, movie nights, and off-campus, with trips to Disneyland, Universal Studios Hollywood, Griffith Park Observatory, California Science Center, Hollywood Walk of Fame, Malibu and Santa Monica beaches, the Getty Museum, and more.

 Every student is met at LAX airport immediately upon arrival and escorted back to the residence.
 At the end of the program students are accompanied to LAX airport where our staff oversee check-in and departure.
 A representative stays at the airport until all the flights have departed.

 SAFETY AND SUPERVISION

 Oxbridge at UCLA Prep takes place in a secure residence, on a safe campus, with controlled access and 24hr security.
 All program activities are chaperoned while day-to-day life is overseen by teams of Deans - professional educators drawn from leading schools.
 Each program has an office, in a central location, which is open and permanently staffed by Deans from before 8am until well past midnight, where students and their parents can seek advice or assistance.
 Every student checks in several times a day with the Deans on duty.
 The Program Director, Deans, residential staff, and some members of Faculty live in the residences, ensuring round-the-clock care and supervision.

 Student Safety, Rules & Behavior

-Every summer, students and teachers on Oxbridge programs maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
+Every summer, students and teachers at Oxbridge at UCLA Prep maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
 Last summer’s blogs are available here!